 Completes a service action on the specified drive.
-This takes the drive out of the inServiceMode state.
-This is typically done at the end of a replacement procedure to allow the drive to resume normal operations.
+This task takes the drive out of the inServiceMode state.
+This task is typically done at the end of a replacement procedure to allow the drive to resume normal operations.

-'''

-POST /v1/tasks {"type": "completeDriveService", "location":

-"drive F<f>C<c>R<r>"}

-POST /v1/tasks {"type": "completeDriveService", "sn": <serial
+''' POST /v1/tasks {"type": "completeDriveService", "location": "drive_F<f>C<c>R<r>"} POST /v1/tasks {"type": "completeDriveService", "sn": <serial number>} '''

-number>}

-'''

-- type (string, required): Task type to run.
-In this case, "completeDriveService". - location (string, optional): The location of the drive to take out of service mode.
-One of "location" or "sn" is required. - ▶ sn (string, optional): The globally unique serial number of the drive.
+- type (string, required): The task type to run.
+In this case, it is "completeDriveService". - location (string, optional): The location of the drive to take out of service mode.
+One of "location" or "sn" is required. - sn (string, optional): The globally unique serial number of the drive.
 One of "location" or "sn" is required.